 I liked the hours I’ve spent in the pit where I captured countless concerts for our magazine.
 Names like Coldplay, P!nk, McCartney or Springsteen performed in front of my lens.
-Nevertheless, my focus shifted more and more towards corporate and editorial photography.
+Nevertheless, my focus shifted more and more towards commercial and editorial photography.
 I replaced my earplugs with a notepad.
 Being able to delve into a subject and transfer it into a visual medium is what drives me.

 I don’t hesitate to travel the globe, work with big teams and shoot people I can hardly communicate with to capture the perfect picture.
 No matter whether it is an advertising, a portrait or a reportage: Photography is an internationally understood language and I am continually expanding my vocabulary.